googlefonts/googlefonts.github.io/gf-guide/metrics.md

 In the case of `sTypoAscender` and `sTypoDescender`, a range of values is acceptable, per the designer's perspective and specific needs.
 Generally ~18% tends to produce good results, but depending on the project, wider or narrower metrics may be required.

-Unfortunately, many typesetting environments still expect that the `sTypoMetrics` will align with the emBox.
+Unfortunately, many typesetting environments still expect that the `sTypoMetrics` will align with the em-box.
 As such, the `BASE` table and `vhea` / `vmtx` tables are now required.
 See sections below.

 These metrics were established based on investigations into improving metrics performance of CJK fonts across the library.
 Please see the following issue for more information:
 -   <https://github.com/google/fonts/issues/8911>